tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 \begin{abstract}
 -->

+TODO: Remarks during the presentation

+- Make relations with real-life scenario cases?/examples
+- Goal of the work was unclear
+- Idea to fix the two previous: maybe a system diagram with arrows pointing at parts of the system and with names of the security concerns that arise on this part of the system (that would be described later in the paper)

 Real life security use cases often include multiple parties talking to each other and making basic contracts between each  other.
 A contract can take several forms: A contract between two programs about how they are going to communicate,  a contract  between two business men about a deal between their respective companies,  etc. .
 In this paper, we are going to focus on contracts that can be